 Bio-based products are made from renewable, biological raw materials such as plants and trees.
 They are typically sold on into market sectors such as bio-plastics, bio-lubricants, surfactants, enzymes and pharmaceuticals.
 Bio-based products represent economic, environmental and societal benefits.
 Bio-based products also constitute one of Europe's six "Lead Markets";.

 Ten things you need to know about the BIOCHEM Project:

-- Seven countries take part into the BIOCHEM project: UK, Belgium, Finland, Germany, Italy, The Netherlands and Spain;
+- Eight countries take part into the BIOCHEM project: UK, Belgium, Denmark, Finland, Germany, Italy, The Netherlands and Spain;

 - The BIOCHEM consortium partners include innovation agencies, venture and public funding bodies and programme consultancies;

 - It develops tools, methodologies and processes tailored for SMEs that include guidance material and innovation support tools;